If you start using computers with Windows, you are likely to use the term folder.

 Now let me tell you something that may surprise you.
 A directory does NOT really keep files inside it.
 Directory is a ‘special file’ that knows where (the content of) a file is stored in the memory (through inode).

 This makes sense why it is called directory.
 A directory keeps the index of items, not necessarily the items themselves.
-The directories in Linux and UNIX don’t keep the files inside it.
+The directories in Linux and UNIX don’t keep the files inside them.
 They just have the information about the location of files.

-So, why it is called a folder then?
+So, why is it called a folder then?
 To me, it comes from the perspective.
 When you are in a graphical environment, you visualize things.
 Here, files can be visualized like pages and those file pages are stored in an envelope (folder).